Lojban grammar: brivla – verbsbrivla carry the content (semantic information) of an expression. The bare brivla corresponds to the verb in English. Additional words can be used to transform it into what corresponds to English common nouns, adjectives, or adverbs (although some modal cmavo too may have adverbial purposes). Brivla may be identified by the following morphological properties:

 A word such as lobypei will still be considered as a brivla because the special gluing vowel y between b and p is to be ignored and therefore a consonant cluster (b-p) assumes its existence within it.

 Unlike verbs in English, brivla do not inflect for tense, person, or number.

 Brivla's sub-classes are as follows, with some examples.

 gismu – core verbs

 The brivla which constitute the lexical core of the language are called gismu.
 They are invariably five-letter words, which distinguishes it from the other types of brivla, and are in a form of either CVCCV or CCVCV (C stands for a consonant and V for a vowel).
-Being two syllables means that the general rule of gismu to be stressed penultimately will always cause the first syllable to be stressed.
+Being two syllables means that the general rule of brivla to be stressed penultimately will always cause the first syllable of a gismu to be stressed.